jhvanderschee/jekyllcodex/_without-plugin/slider.md

 ### Introduction

-A lot of websites have a slider.
+A lot of websites have a slider or carousel.
 Most of them in the header.
-Twitter Bootstrap has a slider (carousel) and is often used for creating layouts.
-The code below also used Twitter Bootstrap (version 3.3.7) and simplifies things by making the default slider fully configurable and editable.
-Content is stored in the YML of the page.
+The carousel is based on this [pure CSS carousel](https://codeburst.io/how-to-pure-css-carousel-ce1a8cb231c8) with plenty of [options](https://codepen.io/jh3y/pen/WwVKLN).
+Content is stored in YML in the data directory.
 Design decisions are stored in the include variables.

 ### How it works